Alluxio/alluxio/docs/en/compute/Spark.md

 </configuration>
 ```

-After Alluxio 1.8 (not included), users can encode the connection details
+Since Alluxio 2.0, users can encode the connection details
 inside an Alluxio URI (see [details](#access-data-from-alluxio-in-ha-mode)).
 In this way, it requires no extra setup for Spark configuration.